-For each limitation type (starts, run hours or output) that has both annual (fixed or rolling) and monthly limitations for same limitation type (nested-limitation), system shall perform two model runs one month before the fixed-annual applicability start month.
+For each limitation type (starts, run hours or output) that has both annual (fixed or rolling) and monthly limitations, for same limitation type (nested-limitation), system shall perform two model runs in November of each year, for each calendarone month of the following calendar year, for resources with "nested-limitation".before the fixed-annual applicability start month.

-- For fixed-annual plan applicability on Starts from March 1, 2018-February 28, 2019, and monthly plan applicability for October, 2018 through December 2018 on run-hours, initial model run shall be run on any day within February 2018. - The model run analysis time horizon shall cover March 1, 2018 February 28, 2019 (12 months).
+- For fixed-annual plan applicability on Starts from March 1, 2018-February 28, 2019, and monthly plan applicability for October, 2018 through December 2018 on run-hours, initial model run shall be run on any day within February 2018. - o The model run analysis time horizon shall cover March 1, 2018 February 28, 2019 (12 months).

-System shall calculate the opportunity cost for each limitation type for the following fixed 12 months (March 2018-February 2019 for the above example) as the difference between Model_Run_1 and Model_Run_2, divided by $Y{k,v}$, where:
+System shall calculate the opportunity cost for each calendar month of limitation type for the following calendar yearfixed 12 months (March 2018-February 2019) for each limitation type the above example) as the difference between Model_Run_1 and Model_Run_2, divided by Y{k,v_1} where:

-- Model_Run_1 (base B-run) would reflect - a) Fixed-annual limitation and monthly limitation for that calendar month for that limitation type under analysis - b) Monthly limitations for the other calendar months for that limitation type under analysis - c) Any fixed-annual limitation and monthly limitations for all calendar months for other limitation types - Model_Run_2 (L-run) would reflect - a) $Y{k,v}$ less fixed-annual limitation and $Y{k,v}$ less monthly limitation for that calendar month for that limitation type under analysis - b) Monthly limitations for the other calendar months for that limitation type under analysis - c) Any fixed-annual limitation and monthly limitations for all calendar months for other limitation types
+c)●Model_Run_1 (base B-run) would reflect

+- a) Fixed-annual limitation and monthly limitation for that calendar month for that limitation type under analysis - b) monthlyMonthly limitations for the other calendar months for that limitation type under analysis - c) any-Any fixed-annual limitation and monthly limitations for all calendar months for other limitation types d) Model_Run_2 (L-run) would reflect

+- a) $4\underline{Y}{k,v}$ less fixed-annual limitation and $4\underline{Y}{k,v}$ less monthly limitation for that calendar month for that limitation typeunder analysis - b) monthlyMonthly limitations for the other calendar months for that limitation type under analysis - c) any-Any fixed-annual limitation and monthly limitations for all calendar months for other limitation types